How to Make Homemade Dish Detergent Cubes

 STEP 2

-Slowly mix in the distilled white vinegar, lemon juice, and lemon essential oil
+Slowly mix in the distilled white vinegar.

 The homemade dish detergent mixture will be clumpy, but not sticky.
 It will feel similar to damp sand.